uviclibraries/rstudio/ggplot2-data.md

 A bar chart shows the relationship between a categorical variable (on the *x-axis*) and a numerical variable (on the *y-axis*).

-A common type of bar plot is one that illustrates *categories* along the x-axis and the count of observations from each category on the y-axis.
+A common type of bar plot is one that illustrates *categories* along the x-axis and the count of observations from each category on the *y-axis*.

-For this type of data, the call for bar charts in ggplot2 `geom_bar` makes the height of the bar proportional to the number of observations in each group of a categorical variable, so you only need to tell ggplot2 the variable you want to use on the *x-axis* of your bar chart, and it makes the calculations for the *y-axis* in the background.
+For this type of data, the call for bar charts in ggplot2 `geom_bar()` makes the height of the bar proportional to the number of observations in each group of a categorical variable, so you only need to tell ggplot2 the variable you want to use on the *x-axis* of your bar chart, and it makes the calculations for the *y-axis* in the background.

 For example, let's make a bar chart that shows the number of chocolate bars that are made for different types of cacao beans.

 <div class="task-box" markdown="1">

-⭐ <u>Task 2.2-1</u>
+⭐ <u>Task 6-10</u>

 **Create a basic bar chart.**